Leomelonseeds/MissileWars/README.md

 * **Cube Crowd** - The dumbest map name represents our coolest idea, a skygrid style field of blocks to chill on.
 ![](https://i.imgur.com/zKrGraC.jpg)

-## Gameplay
+## Gameplay & QOL
 Here are just a few of the most important features that you might not have seen before.
-* You now need to blow up *all* enemy portals to win
+* You now need to blow up *all* enemy portals to win (and there can be many :).
 * A tracker system associates portal breaks and kills from TNT to yourself.
 Blocked a missile with a shield or your own missile?
 That's your kill.
 Sniped someone with a Slingshot missile?
 That's your kill.
-* An endstone shield has been added to the center back of each team's base to make it harder to blow up both portals at once
-* Berserker fireballs now have greater explosion power to counter Architect shieldstacking
-* Each deck has a different weapon item (Golden Sword, Crossbow, Bow, Pickaxe) to improve variety and make sure decks are balanced
-* Most Rocket Riders missiles were nerfed in terms of TNT
+* A rankup and stats system has been added.
+Gain more skillpoints with each rankup to use in your decks, and climb the leaderboards.
+* A 30 minute game timer, after which the team with the most portals remaining wins.
+Chaos mode starts when there are 10 minutes remaining, with 2x item speed.
+* Receive multiple of one item, with a cap at 6 items (unless you upgrade the Hoarder passive).
+* A cooldown of 0.4 seconds between each missile spawn.
+* Auto-queue into the next game after the current game ends.
+* Use /votemap to pick your favorite map.
+* Use /settings to customize your queueing options.

 ## Roadmap
 Why stop here?
 Missile Wars is in active development.
 Here are the features I have planned out: